 Can you do gel and dip manicures at home?

 Yes to both manicures.

 It is possible to get all the tools and supplies you need to do your own manicures at home, but the real question is, should you?

 The most important thing to consider is damaging the nail bed.
-If you truly want to invest the money into getting your own tools, then it is extremely important to research the techniques required to not only apply the manicure but also to remove it safely.
+If you truly want to invest the money into getting your own tools, then it is important to research the techniques required to not only apply the manicure but also to remove it safely.

-Why you may be able to get all the information you need on YouTube, I personally recommend finding a course through a trained technician.
+Why you may be able to get all the information you need on YouTube, I personally recommend finding a course through a trained nail technician.

 What do you need?

 Both gel and dip manicures require similar tools, aside from the actual products used.
 For both, you will need files, a nail buffer, orangewood sticks, cuticle oil, rubbing alcohol, cotton balls, and acetone for removal.

 To do a gel manicure, you will need a gel polish system.
 This includes a base coat, color, and topcoat.
 You will also need a UV or LED lamp.
 I personally prefer a UV lamp, but either is fine.
 My favorites are listed in my article on Best Gel Nail Polish.

 For dip nails, you will need dip powder, base coat, topcoat, and the activator.